Susan Davis (politician)

-Early life, education and career
+Early life, education, and career

 Davis was born in Cambridge, Massachusetts.
 She has spent most of her life in California.
-She graduated from the University of California, Berkeley where she was a member of Delta Phi Epsilon sorority.
+She graduated with a Bachelor of Arts degree from the University of California, Berkeley, where she was a member of Delta Phi Epsilon sorority.
 She earned a master's degree in social work from the University of North Carolina at Chapel Hill.
-Her husband Steve Davis was a doctor in the Air Force during the Vietnam War.
+Her husband Steve Davis was a doctor in the U.S. Air Force during the Vietnam War.
 After returning to California, she became a social worker in San Diego.

 Early political career

 Davis became active in politics through her membership in the local branch of the League of Women Voters, of which she became president in 1977.
-She was elected to the board of the San Diego Unified School District in 1983.
+She was elected to the board of San Diego Unified School District in 1983.
 She served there until 1992, including two years as president of the body.

 In 1994, she was elected to the California State Assembly, and was reelected in 1996 and 1998.
 In the Assembly, Davis chaired the Committee on Consumer Protection, Government Efficiency and Economic Development.
 She authored a state law giving women direct access to their OB/Gyn doctors without requiring a referral from their primary care physicians.
 Other legislation she authored established the right of a patient to obtain a second medical opinion and allowed frail senior citizens to remain in their homes while receiving state-funded nursing care.
 She introduced laws to reward high-achieving teachers and to establish after-school programs at public schools.